CART RATES

 3. CalRecycle approved a "Low Population Waiver for Unincorporated Portions of Counties" application submitted by the County of Fresno on March 3, 2022.
 This waiver applies to all census tracts with a population density of 75 or less persons per square mile on March 3, 2022.
 Census tracts falling within the Zone 2B and Zone 3B Service Rate Areas meet this criteria, and are therefore exempted from SB 1383 organic waste collection regulations.
 Commercial businesses generating 2 cubic yards or more of solid waste per week are still subject to complying with AB 1826 Mandatory Organics Recycling (MORe) regulations.

 4. In response to the continued volatility of the recyclable material commodity markets, as well as unprecedented inflation in the diesel fuel commodity markets, Amendment 3 calls for a “Supplemental Inflation Mitigation Surcharge (SIMS).”
-The SIMS is designed as follows: a.
-SIMS is calculated on a quarterly basis and consists of two (2) components: a recycling component, and a fuel component.
+The SIMS is designed as follows:

 i.
 The recycling component is identical in structure to the “Recycling Surcharge” established in Amendment 2 approved by the Board on October 22, 2019.
 It is computed by factoring in total recyclable material tonnages collected quarterly, less California Redemption Value tonnage; the combined average net market value of the Mixed Paper and Old Corrugated Container recyclable commodity material streams, and ESAP Program hauler quarterly revenue.